feel-co/hjem/CONTRIBUTING.md

 [LICENSE]: ../LICENSE

 We are glad you are thinking about contributing to Hjem!
-The project is large shaped by contributors and user feedback, and all contributions are appreciated.
+The project is largely shaped by contributors and user feedback, and all contributions are appreciated.

-If you are unsure about anything, whether a change is necessary or if it would be accepted _had_ you created a PR, please just ask!
-Or submit the issue or pull request anyway, the worst that can happen is that you will be politely asked to change something.
+If you are unsure about anything, whether a change is necessary or if it would be accepted _were_ you to create a PR, please just ask!
+Or, submit the issue or pull request anyway, the worst that can happen is that you will be politely asked to change something.
 Friendly contributions are _always_ welcome.